apache/systemds/dev/docs/builtins-reference.md

 ```
 ## `normalize`-Function

-The `normalize`-function is used for data preparation by normalization.
-Here, the values of a matrix (numeric columns) are changed in the dataset to use a common scale, while preserving differences in the ranges of values.
+The `normalize`-function normalises the values of a matrix by changing the dataset to use a common scale.
+This is done while preserving differences in the ranges of values.
+The output is a matrix of values in range [0,1].

 ### Usage
 ```r